-Donation of stem cells to a public bank
+Cord blood banking in Hong Kong: donating stem cells to a public bank

-Donation to public banks is a truly wonderful thing as these stem cells may be used to save a life some day.
+Donation to public banks is a truly wonderful thing as these stem cells may be used to save a life someday.
 However, there are a number of considerations in taking this route.

-In Hong Kong, people are precluded from donating to the Hong Kong Red Cross public cord blood bank unless they are giving birth in a public hospital.
+In Hong Kong, people are precluded from donating to the Hong Kong Red Cross public cord blood bank unless they give birth in a public hospital.
 Even then, they need to ensure that they are giving birth in one of the five allocated hospitals that facilitate donation and only on certain days of the week between certain hours.
 This can be problematic as the choice of hospital is dictated by the mother’s residential address.

 Furthermore, there are certain restrictions on who can donate to the public bank.
-A key criterion that precludes many people (both expatriate and local) from donating is the fact that you must not have lived in the UK or Europe for any extended period of time between the 80s and 90s.
+A key criterion that precludes many people (both expats and local) from donating is the fact that you must not have lived in the UK or Europe for any extended period of time between the 80s and 90s.

 Should you make the decision to donate cord blood stem cells to Hong Kong’s public bank, it is important to bear in mind that the Red Cross provides cord blood to anyone who needs it without giving priority to the donor’s child.